peterhinch/micropython-async/v3/docs/TUTORIAL.md

 This tutorial aims to present a consistent programming style compatible with CPython V3.8 and above.

-## 0.1 Installing uasyncio on bare metal
+## 0.1 Installing uasyncio

-No installation is necessary if a daily build of firmware is installed or release build V1.13 or later.
+Firmware builds after V1.13 incorporate `uasyncio`.
 The version may be checked by issuing at the REPL:
 ```python
 import uasyncio
 print(uasyncio.__version__)
 ```
 Version 3 will print a version number.
-Older versions will throw an exception.
+Older versions will throw an exception: installing updated firmware is highly recommended.

 ###### [Main README](../README.md)